CatarinaGamboa/liquidjava/liquidjava-umbrella/liquidjava-verifier/separation_logic_playground.md

     }

     //Question: Should there be separate annotations for precondition and postcondition for heap?
-Because now it is unclear if attaching heapRefinement to context via separating conjunction and Refinement with usual conjunction is OK.
+    //Because now it is unclear if attaching heapRefinement to context via separating conjunction and Refinement with usual conjunction is OK.
     //Answer: ???

     //Question: Should there be an "x reachable from y" predicate for pointers?